 24cm fluted flan tin

-To serve: red lumpfish roe, sour cream and dill
+To serve: red lumpfish roe (optional), sour cream and dill

 - Sift the flour into a large bowl.
 Add the salt and butter and use your fingers to work into the flour to a breadcrumb texture.
 In a measuring jug, beat 2 of the eggs together with 3 tablespoons of the water and slowly add to the flour, stirring between additions until starting to form a dough, add more water if necessary.
 Tip onto a work surface and bring the pastry dough together with your hands to form a ball.
 Wrap in cling film and chill for at least 30 minutes.